 (terminated with a period).

-The format and length follow in parenthesis.
-One or more of the
+The format follows in parentheses.
+One or more of the following formats

-following alternative formats are listed: ASCII text (TXT), PostScript
+are listed: text (TXT), PostScript (PS), Portable Document Format

 Obsoletes xxxx refers to other RFCs that this one replaces;